Timeline of the COVID-19 pandemic in January 2020: 20 January

 On 20 January, after two medical staff were infected in Guangdong, China National Health Commission confirmed that the virus was human-to-human transmissible.
 The investigation team from China's National Health Commission confirmed for the first time that the coronavirus can be transmitted between humans.

 Scientists from the China CDC identified three different strains of the 2019-nCoV, confirming that the original Wuhan coronavirus had mutated into two additional strains.

 Chinese Communist Party general secretary (Paramount leader), Xi Jinping said "people's lives and health should be given top priority and the spread of the outbreak should be resolutely curbed."
 State Council premier Li Keqiang urged decisive and effective efforts to prevent and control the epidemic.
 First confirmed case reported in South Korea.
 Beijing and Guangdong reported an additional three and thirteen laboratory-confirmed cases, respectively.
 Shanghai confirms its first case, bringing the total number of laboratory-confirmed cases in China to 218.
 At least two people had become infected while living hundreds of miles from Wuhan.

 The United States and South Korea each reported their first confirmed case of the coronavirus to the World Health Organization on 20 January.
 US CDC developed its own testing kit after China shared the genetic sequence on 10 January and deployed it to detect the first coronavirus case.
 The testing kit used three small genetic sequences instead of two used by Germany.
 The test kits were found to be defective because the third sequence, or "probe", gave inconclusive results.
 US National Institutes of Health has begun development of a vaccine for the coronavirus.

 Five attendees of an as-yet-unnamed private international sales company meeting of 109 attendees, 94 from overseas, held from 20 to 22 January at the Grand Hyatt Hotel, Singapore, were diagnosed with the coronavirus upon returning home: one from Malaysia, two from South Korea, and two from Singapore.
 One of the attendees was from Wuhan, China.
 It was reported that the company held a buffet for their delegates.
 These four diagnoses were not reported until 5 February 2020.
 The first laboratory-confirmed case in Singapore of an unrelated 67-year-old native of Wuhan was not reported until 23 January 2020.
-These cases linked to the meeting were the first evidence that the Wuhan coronavirus had spread through human-to-human contact outside China, which the WHO has said is deeply concerning and could signal evidence of a much larger outbreak.
+These cases linked to the meeting were the first evidence that the Wuhan coronavirus had spread through human-to-human contact outside China, which the WHO has said was deeply concerning and could signal evidence of a much larger outbreak.
 As of 5 February 2020, the sister of a Malaysian who attended the meeting had been infected and four more local staff in Singapore were confirmed as having virus symptoms.